 Curb should be level to within 1/4 in.
-(6 mm) (See Fig. 8).
+(6 mm) (See Fig. 9).
 This is necessary for unit drain to function properly.
 Refer to accessory roof curb installation instructions for additional information as required.

-Installation on older generation roof curbs.
+Installation on older "G" series roof curbs.

-Accessory kits are available to aid in installing a new "PHD4" unit onto an existing roof curb designed for older generation units of a similar design.
-Accessory kit number CPADCURB001A00, (small chassis) and accessory kit number CPADCURB002A00, (large chassis) includes roof curb adapter and gaskets for the perimeter seal and duct openings.
-No additional modifications to the curb are required when using this kit.
+Two accessory kits are available to aid in installing a new "G" series unit on an old "G" roof curb.

+- 1. Accessory kit number CPADCURB001A00, (small chassis) and accessory kit number CPADCURB002A00, (large chassis) includes roof curb adapter and gaskets for the perimeter seal and duct openings.
+No additional modifications to the curb are required when using this kit. - 2.
+An alternative to the adapter curb is to modify the existing curb by removing the outer horizontal flange and use accessory kit number CPGSKTKIT001A00 which includes spacer blocks (for easy alignment to existing curb) and gaskets for the perimeter seal and duct openings.
+This kit is used when existing curb is modified by removing outer horizontal flange.